New aspects of quantum topological data analysis: Betti number estimation, and testing and tracking of homology and cohomology classes: Alternative quantum algorithm for estimating Betti numbers

 Similarly, applying the same rescaling to~\cref{eq: block_todo_2} yields

 We then apply~\cref{lemma: sumencoding} to obtain a block-encoding of their sum:

 The final step is to estimate the dimension of the kernel of $\Delta_r$.
 In principle, several approaches are available for this task.
-For instance, one may use quantum phase estimation, akin to the LGZ algorithm, or employ the block measurement technique introduced in~\cite{hayakawa2022quantum}.
-Both methods incur a complexity that is polynomial in the inverse of the spectral gap (the difference between the zero eigenvalue and the smallest nonzero eigenvalue) and linear in the inverse of the desired precision.
-In our case, the spectral gap of the above-normalized operator is approximately $\sim {(2(r+1)(r+2) |{S_r^K}| |{S_{r+1}^K}|)}^{-1}$, implying that the inverse gap scales as $\mathcal{O}(r^2 |{S_r^K}| |{S_{r+1}^K}|)$.
+For example, one may apply quantum phase estimation, as in the LGZ algorithm, or use the block measurement technique introduced in~\cite{hayakawa2022quantum}.
+Both approaches incur complexity that is polynomial in the inverse spectral gap (the difference between the zero eigenvalue and the smallest nonzero eigenvalue) and linear in the inverse of the desired precision.
+Recently, \cite{ubaru2021quantum} introduced the stochastic rank estimation method, which requires shallower quantum circuits than previous methods (although it requires more repetitions).
+In our work, we propose an alternative approach, namely~\cref{lemma: traceestimation}, which builds on the ideas of \cite{ubaru2021quantum}.
+The detailed proof of~\cref{lemma: traceestimation} can be found in~\cref{sec: rankestimation}.